andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ## Improvements
+I cherry picked 4 tables where insert latency decreased the most.

-Measuring average latency as measured by PgAnalyze
+Below shows the average latency before and after as reported by PgAnalyze including calls/minute volume and the corresponding improvement.
 <table class="styled-table">
   <thead>
     <tr>